 SBA 504 Loans & Other Financing Options

 Benetrends offers financing up to $5 million through the 504 loan program.
-Repayment terms and fees are not specified by Benetrends.
+Benetrends does not specify repayment terms and fees.

 Additional startup and business loan options are also available.
 To learn more about your options and associated repayment terms and fees, you must get in contact with a Benetrends financial expert.

 Before you apply for Benetrends funding, you can find out how much financing you can potentially receive using the company’s prequalification tool.
 The one-page form requires basic contact and financial information, including the total value of retirement funds, your credit score, and the value of non-retirement investments.

 After adding your information, you’ll be provided with three potential loan options.
 The tool will show if you could receive funding through a Rainmaker Plan, SBA loan, or securities-backed line of credit.
 It also shows the total borrowing amount you could receive, funding times, terms, interest rates, and monthly payments.